-We use a network of qualified suppliers or contract manufacturing organizations, or CMOs, to produce, manufacture, sterilize and assemble the component parts of our product candidates, including Furoscix.
+We use a network of qualified suppliers or contract manufacturing organizations, or CMOs, to produce, manufacture, sterilize and assemble the component parts of our product candidates, including FUROSCIX.
 Our suppliers produce these component parts to our designs and specifications.
 Certain processes utilized in the manufacture and test of our product candidates have been verified and validated as required by the FDA and other regulatory bodies.
 The manufacturing facilities of our suppliers are subject to periodic inspection by the FDA and certain corresponding state agencies, and we regularly audit our suppliers' processes to ensure conformity with the specifications, policies and procedures for our product candidates.

-We currently produce Furoscix for use in our clinical trials and stability studies only.
-We believe that our current third-party manufacturers have capacity for potential commercialization of Furoscix, if approved, in quantities sufficient to meet our expected commercial needs, and to accommodate the manufacturing of materials for future clinical trials of other potential product programs that we may identify for our product pipeline.
+We have produced FUROSCIX for use in our clinical trials and stability studies only.
+Following our transition to the second generation delivery device, scFurosemide will be packaged in a proprietary cartridge from West.
+We believe that our current third-party manufacturers, including West, have capacity for potential commercialization of FUROSCIX, if approved, in quantities sufficient to meet our expected commercial needs, and to accommodate the manufacturing of materials for future clinical trials of other potential product programs that we may identify for our product pipeline.